PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 development on it.

 ### Pyramid
-The next obvious choice is Pyramid.
+The next obvious choice is Pyramid [6].
 If you are building a corporate application, Pyramid is a great option.
 You can use the ZODB, or a relational database.
 You can use routing or traversal.
 You can configure it three different ways.
 You